Jfadelli/JFadelli/README.md

 Hi, I'm Jason.
 A software engineer with a passion for problem solving...
 Seriously, I can't get enough algos. 💻

-When I'm not glued to my desk, I like to drink ☕, work out & 🏄, & play 🏀, 🎮
+When I'm not glued to my desk, I like to drink coffee ☕, work out & 🏄, & play 🏀 🎮

 ---
 * 🔭 I’m currently working on ... kwcSanDiego.com <- a professional commercial real estate website